airladon/ThisIGet/src/content/Math/Geometry_1/SimilarTriangles/discover/simple/content.md

 <hint>Use knowledge of what happens when a [[parallel line splits a triangle]]((qr,'Math/Geometry_1/ParallelSplitOfTriangle/base/Triangle',#00756F)).</hint>

 <hintLow>
-When a parallel line splits a triangle, the triangle formed is proportional to the original.
+When a [[parallel line splits a triangle]]((qr,'Math/Geometry_1/ParallelSplitOfTriangle/base/Triangle',#00756F)), the triangle formed is proportional to the original.
 Therefore each of the smaller sides is scaled by the same factor.

 This is the definition of a similar triangle, so we have shown that all triangles with equal corresponding sides are similar.